NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 ### `preproc_theta.m `

-1)	Line 3 & 4 sets up high-pass and low-pass filters respectively.
-Specifically, in Line 3, `2/(erp.samplerate/2)` sets up a high-pass filter for 2Hz (no need to pay attention to the second 2 which is related to the algorithm.
-For more information, see https://www.mathworks.com/help/signal/ref/butter.html).
-In Line 4, `4/(erp.samplerate/2)` sets up a low-pass filter for 4Hz (also no need to pay attention to the second 2).
-Edit Line 3 & 4 based on your study.
+1)	As previously mentioned, the `preproc_filter.m` script is used to filter the data (if needed) prior to performing any transformation to TF representations.
+Specifically, Lines 3 and 4 denotes the high-pass and low-pass filters, respectively (see below).
+In Line 3, `2/(erp.samplerate/2)` specifies a high-pass filter for 2Hz.
+In Line 4, `4/(erp.samplerate/2)` specifies a low-pass filter for 4Hz.
+The user can edit Line 3 and 4 based on their own study.

 ```
 erp.data = filts_highpass_butter(erp.data,(2/(erp.samplerate/2)));